 - Find meaningful ways to share memories with other members of your family and friends.

 - Take part in physical exercises to manage your emotions.

 - Commit to schedule personal time to be alone and reflect.

 - Plan ahead as to what the days leading up to the holidays will look like so you have an idea of what to expect.

 Be Aware Of Emotional Distresses

 A grief recovery process doesn’t have a starting and finish line; it is a spectrum process where no two individuals may share the same ways of grieving.
 As such, there should not be any shame or guilt to how you mourn the loss of your loved one.
 By understanding this, you can come to accept the fact that your loss will remain with you forever, but that doesn’t mean that you have to feel the pain of the loss forever.

 Allow yourself the time and space to recover your way, and give yourself the room for emotionally distressful moments.
 Be watchful of any triggers that can cause you intense emotions of longing, such seeing a Christmas ornament that was cherished by your loved one.
 Be prepared physically, emotionally, and mentally for ambushes on your feelings.
-If you need some guidance on how to overcome emotional distresses, you can always contact a family therapist for help.
+If you need some guidance on how to overcome emotional distresses, you can contact contact a family therapist Houston for help.

 Want to get more advice on how to navigate your grief recovery during the holidays?
 You can contact our licensed Houston therapists at the Grief Recovery Center for more info today.